simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 2010/02/19 movie ticket         assets:checking                $-10         $-10
 ```

-Secondary dates require some effort: you must use them consistently in
+Secondary dates require some effort; you must use them consistently in
 your journal entries and remember whether to use or not use the
 `--date2` flag for your reports.
-Arguably they are now obsolete,
-superseded by...
+They are included in hledger for
+Ledger compatibility, but posting dates are a more powerful and less
+confusing alternative.

 ### Posting dates